BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

 1846 Storm Mountain and Burnett Peak were named by J.C.
 Burnett, surveyor on board the survey vessel Bramble, charting the northern sand banks and passage out of Moreton Bay.

-August 1848 Amity Point pilot station moved to Bulwer on Moreton Island.
+August 1848 Amity Point pilot station moved to Bulwer on Moreton Island (Mulgumpin).
 The township of Bulwer was named after Edward Bulwer Lytton, a novelist, playwright, British MP and Colonial Secretary at the time.

 1848 - 1909 Pilots at Bulwer guided ships into the channel.
 The township established quite a community, including a school.